Learn how to Use an Ear Thermometer. Mercury thermometers are the old, reliable standbys for determining whether you or your child has a fever.

 A: Yes, here are some additional tips for using an ear thermometer:

-Avoid using on an infected ear: If the person has an ear infection or inflammation, it’s best to avoid using an ear thermometer as it may provide inaccurate readings.
+Avoid using an infected ear: If the person has an ear infection or inflammation, it’s best to avoid using an ear thermometer as it may provide inaccurate readings.

 Clean the probe: Clean the probe before and after each use, following the manufacturer’s instructions.
 Avoid immersing the entire thermometer in water unless specified by the manufacturer.